JDMcE/jdmce.github.io/_posts/2020-07-11-[HTB]-Book-WriteUp.md

 excerpt: "Book is a medium difficulty machine on Hack the Box.
 As always we begin by running an nmap scan."
 tags:
   - HTB
-  - hack the box
+  - Hack The Box
-  - book
+  - Book
   - WriteUp
 ---